rankicn/GI_2020/README.md

 # Boyer-Moore algorithm heuristics

 The main goal of this project is implementation of Boyer-Moore algorithm and heuristics comparison.
-Implemented herustics:
+Implemented heuristics:
 - regular Boyer-Moore
 - Zhu-Takaoka
 - Smith